phi-max/PoP_Parasite_Segmentation/README.md

 ## Applying a U-Net to segment microtubules in electron tomograms of *Trypanosoma brucei*

 This repository contains the python files for creating, training and testing the models.
-It also contains the results (~4.5 GB) and the code for creating the plots that were used in this thesis.
+It also contains the code for creating the plots that were used in this thesis.
-Please make sure to install the [U-Net framwork](https://github.com/Schmiddi-75/Framework_U-Net).

 *   [Training scripts](Training) - Contains the code to train the models
 *   [Prediction scripts](Prediction) - Contains the scripts that can be used to predict the validation volumes (or any other volume)
-*   [Results](Results) - Contains the results (Training summary, model weights, predictions etc.)
 *   [Plots & other scripts](Plots%20&%20other%20scripts) - Contains the code to create the plots (e.g. activation functions, etc.) and additional scripts (e.g. computing the FOV etc.)

 If you want to reproduce training, take a look at the [training scripts](Training).